The-Marcy-Lab-School/swe-assessment-2-oop/README.md

 1. Making a call (should show both the FaceTime audio message and regular call message).
 2. Using the `faceTime` method.
-3. Checking battery level after both actions.
 4. Charging the phone.
+3. Checking battery level after each action.